AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 == Decentralized Shield & Decentralized, Cascading Learning

 Episodes in all experiments are 100 seconds.
 Reward is reported as the negative total average distance to the car in front.
-That is, if during those 100 seconds every car had an average distance of 40m to the car in front of it, the total reward would be -360.
+That is, if during those 100 seconds all 9 controlled cars had an average distance of 40m to the car in front of it, the total reward would be -360.

-@CC-Learned-Performance shows the outcomes of cascading (decentralized) training.
+In @CC-Learned-Performance, the green line shows the outcomes of cascading (decentralized) training with different learning budgets.
 That is, the first controlled car was trained to follow the random car in front of the fleet.
 Then the learned policy is made part of the environment, and the next car in the row is trained afterwards.
+Since 9 cars are trained separately, they are each given $1/9$th of the total training budget.

 == More Cars